-2. Purpose
+2. PURPOSE

-The Code of Practice has been prepared to implement Recommendation 2 of the Forum on Fluoridation 2002, the purpose of which is to ensure efficient and effective implementation of the technical aspects on the procedure for the fluoridation of drinking water, by all personnel involved and hence to ensure that:
+The purpose of the Code is to ensure efficient and effective implementation of the technical aspects on the procedures for the fluoridation of drinking water, by all personnel involved and hence to ensure that:

 - 1. The fluoride concentration of fluoridated water supplied to the consumer will be within limits set by Irish and European legislation. - 2.
 The potential for environmental contamination from hydrofluosilicic acid spillages is minimised - 3.
 The risk of injury to fluoridation plant personnel from hydrofluosilicic acid is minimised.